secretGeek/today-i-learned-staging/csv/using_sylvan_tools_for_csvz.md

 | people.csv | Age | 1 | int | False | 4 | True | False |  |  |  |  |

 Awesome.
 It's guessed the types as `string` and `int`.
 True enough!

+I've added it to the [list of known tools for csvz](https://github.com/secretGeek/csvz#a-list-of-csvz-compliant-tools-and-libraries).
+Nice work Mark!

 ## Source(s)